wasp-lang/wasp/web/docs/introduction/introduction.md

 major parts of a web application: **client** (front-end), **server** (back-end) and **database**.

 ### Works well with your existing stack
-Wasp is not trying to do everything at once but rather focuses on the complexity which arises from connecting all the parts of the stack (client, server, database, deployment) together.
+Wasp is not trying to do everything at once but rather focuses on the complexity that arises from connecting all the parts of the stack (client, server, database, deployment).

 Wasp is using **React**, **Node.js** and **Prisma** under the hood and relies on them to define web components and server queries and actions.